 Reach and Scope

-The CCPA comes to us from the California State Legislature and the European Commission established the GDPR.
+The CCPA (CPRA) comes to us from the California State Legislature and the European Commission established the GDPR.
 But how far does each law extend?

 It also applies to businesses that share branding with covered business or are controlled by one.